isagoya/astro-hananiawan-m2/src/pages/md/chapt01.md

 “That's so true.
 Toshio, do you remember this place?
 When we went to visit my aunt in Izumi, we walked this path together.
 We got scared on our way and ran through holding our hands.
 Look, the water level of the Ōigawa River has decreased a lot.
 By the way, have you ever climbed Mt.
 Oppadake?”

 “As I remember, when I was in the first grade of elementary school, I followed my older brothers to pick raspberries.
-I was told to throw stones into the bush before entering there, because there were Hubs, (poisonous snakes in Okinawa) waiting under the branches of the raspberries to catch small birds, and so I put my feet into the bush full of fear, entered with trepidation...
-It has been, you know, it was more than 40 years ago!”
+I was told to throw stones into the bush before entering there, because there were Hubs, (poisonous snakes in Okinawa) waiting under the branches of the raspberries to catch small birds, and so I put my feet into the bush full of fear, entered with trepidation... that was more than 40 years ago!”

 “Yes, right, ...
 We still have time, so let's take a side trip.”